Course Outline

 Format:

-This task is to be written in a professional format as a report/proposal, to specifications that will be shared in more detail in a Task Information Sheet to be provided in class.
+This task is to be presented and written in a professional format, as an audiovisual presentation with an accompanying script, which should include references.
+Specifications for both will be shared in more detail in a Task Information Sheet to be provided in class.
 This task has two components: firstly, to identify and deconstruct a recent or ongoing transnational social change communication campaign i.e undertake secondary research to discern the overall goals and objectives of the campaign, the campaign's understanding of their target public/s, the key messages and strategy and tactics used to communicate these messages; and unpacking of the campaign's ethical dilemmas etc).
-The second part of the assignment involves drawing on the insights generated in your analysis to propose improvements to future strategies, including better message design, more strategic audience segmentation, and other components that will be outlined in class and in the Task Information Sheet
+The second part of the assignment involves drawing on the insights generated in your analysis to propose improvements to future strategies, including, for example, better message design,or more strategic audience segmentation, and other areas as outlined in the Task Information Sheet.

 Criteria: